qiime2/q2-longitudinal/README.md

     --p-no-drop-duplicates
 ```

-#### Paired differences in feature table
+#### Pairwise differences in feature table

 We can also use this method to measure changes in the abundances of specific features of interest.
 In this example, we test whether the abundance of genus Bacteroides changed significantly between 6 and 18 months of life in vaginally born and Cesarean-delivered infants, and whether the magnitude of change differed between these groups.
-Note that `paired-differences` accepts a feature table as optional input to extract taxon abundance data.
+Note that `pairwise-differences` accepts a feature table as optional input to extract taxon abundance data.

 ```
-qiime intervention paired-differences \
+qiime intervention pairwise-differences \
     --i-table ecam-table-taxa.qza \
     --m-metadata-file ecam_map_maturity.txt \
     --p-metric 'k__Bacteria;p__Bacteroidetes;c__Bacteroidia;o__Bacteroidales;f__Bacteroidaceae;g__Bacteroides;s__' \